anil-650/notes/DL/Assingment:Jun12.md

 ### OR Gate
 A circuit which performs an OR operation is shown in figure.
 It has n input (n >= 2) and one output.
-Only returns true if 1 or both of the values are true
+Only returns true if 1 or both of the values are true.

 ![](./img/OR.jpg)